niwa99/Tower-Defense/documents/UCS/UCS-Select_Between_Different_Towers/UCS-Select_Between_Different_Towers.md

 # 4 Preconditions
 ## 4.1 A free field has to be selected
 For opening the tower selection menu, a free field has to be selected.
 A selected field is displayed by a plus symbol.
-Every tower can only be build, whe the player has enough money.
+Every tower can only be built, when the player has enough money.

 # 5 Postconditions
 (n/a)